 Several years ago, a friend of mine was astonished when he learned that I’d never been to Crestone, Colorado.
-“You call yourself a Holy Rover and you haven’t been to Crestone?” he asked.
+“You call yourself a spiritual travel writer and you haven’t been to Crestone?” he asked.

 In my defense, Crestone isn’t nearly as well known as many other spiritual destinations.
 But once this small town in southern Colorado was on my radar, it seemed like references to it kept popping up all over.